GW Train Regio

 GW Train Regio is a Czech railway company mainly engaged in the operation of passenger rail transport on regional lines.

 History

 The company was formed from the passenger divisions of Viamont, a Czech rail operator.
 In 2008, Viamont Regio a.s. was established, to separate Viamont's freight and passenger operations, a process which was completed by 2011.

 In December 2011, the company was purchased by the IDS building corporation a.s., who renamed the business to its current name, GW Train Regio.

 The company was purchased again in 2014, by ČSAD JIHOTRANS a.s., who were renamed to GW JIHOTRANS a.s. in 2015.

 Services

 GW Train Regio serve 5 regions:

-West Bohemia - Karlovy Vary Region
+Karlovy Vary Region

 This region operates service 145, from Sokolov to Kraslice, and service 149, which runs from Karlovy Vary to Bečov nad Teplou, and Mariánské Lázně.

 Route R25 Plzeň-Most

 GW Train Regio operate route R25, from Plzeň to Most, under a 10-year contract from the Czech Ministry of Transport.

 This route uses former DB Class 628.2 trains, which were purchased from DB, and refurbished in 2016.